 Not at all.
 When the apostolic teaching moved into Greek culture, it used language and symbols appropriate to that culture.
 But the fundamental notion of the Trinity came before the church ever discussed it in philosophical terms.
 Furthermore, even when we do notice the influence of Greek culture in the development of doctrine, we have to recognize the role of the Holy Spirit.
-From the beginning, the Spirit has been at work to guide the church into all truth, as Jesus promised.
+From the beginning, the A great achievement of orthodoxy is its flexibility." -Thomas Oden Spirit has been at work to guide the church into all truth, as Jesus promised.
 So it's not accidental that the Spirit has guided the church to formulate a clearer teaching about God-Father, Son, and Holy Spirit.
 That doesn't mean we have to accept everything the early church adapted from Greek culture.
-The church in India, for example-which arose in the early centuries and held to the basic theology formulated in Greek culture-had to proclaim the faith in something other than Greek categories!
+The church in India, for example-which arose in the early centuries and held to ecumenical teaching formulated in the Mediterranean-had to proclaim the faith in something other than Greek categories!
 Some moderns believe that early church doctrine is hopelessly male-centered, with talk of a Father-God bringing forth a Son.
 What is your view?

 Actually, the early church teachers thought just the opposite.
 Augustine taught that God's saving action in his Son Jesus Christ actually honors both male and female.
 Naturally, an incarnate savior must be born of a woman, for men cannot give birth.
 If he had become female, however, he would have given a double honor to the female sex-a female bringing forth a female savior.
 Instead, God becomes male by being born of a female, and so he honors both sexes in the Incarnation.
 Others feel ancient orthodoxy is rigid.
 Were early creeds theological straitjackets?

 Actually, a great achievement of the early orthodox consensus is its flexibility!
 Within this orthodoxy, there is enormous cultural flexibility.
-That's why you find the Nicene Creed, for example, expressed in every language on earth, and in a variety of Christian communions.
-Southern Baptists, Dutch Reformed, Chinese house-church believers, Mexican Pentecostals, and Rumanian Orthodox all share the same basic Christological and Trinitarian definitions.
+That's why you find the Nicene Creed, for example, expressed in virtually every language on earth, and in a vast variety of Christian communions.
+Southern Baptists, Dutch Reformed, Chinese house-church believers, Mexican Pentecostals, and Romanian Orthodox all share the same basic Christological and Trinitarian definitions.
 Has studying this abstract doctrine helped you in your own faith?

 My faith has not been helped by abstract doctrine.
 But it has been helped by the church's hymnody, its liturgy, its pastoral care.
 Above all, I've been helped by its exegesis, its constant wrestling with Scripture, especially with the New Testament Jesus.
 The ecumenical community in the first five centuries was constantly making decisions in reference to specific texts of Scripture.
 It always stood under the authority of Scripture.
 So these theological documents, creeds, and treatises are to me lively, relational, and meaningful documents because they wrestle with Scripture and, therefore, with issues we wrestle with today.
+THE EARLY CHURCH DEBATES ON THE WEB!